Smooth and creamy with a gooey and crunchy topping, this Gluten Free Sweet Potato Casserole will be the only one you’ll ever make again.

 sweet potato casserole faqs

 YES!!
 Layer the sweet potatoes and streusel in a casserole dish and cover tightly with plastic wrap or foil.
 Refrigerate it for up to two days.
-On baking day, add the marshmallows and bake as directed.
+On baking day, remove from the fridge, add marshmallows, and bake as directed.
 You can also freeze the casserole, before adding the marshmallows, for up to six weeks.
 Remove from the freezer the day before you want to serve it and place it in the refrigerator, still well wrapped.
 On baking day, remove the plastic wrap and add the marshmallows, baking as directed.

 You can always put it in the microwave, but to re-crisp the toasted marshmallows, put it in a 350-degree oven for approximately 15 minutes.

 Yes, you certainly can!
-To make dairy free, substitute the butter with non-dairy butter and the milk with non-dairy milk (I like canned coconut milk–it adds a great flavor to the sweet potatoes).
-To make vegan, sub the eggs with applesauce (in equal amounts {100g}) and the marshmallows with vegan marshmallows (https://amzn.to/3g2BqzC) {affiliate link}.
+To make dairy free, substitute the butter with vegan butter (or coconut oil) and the milk with any non-dairy milk of choice (I like canned coconut milk, but almond milk or any others will work).
+To make completely vegan, sub the eggs with applesauce (in equal amounts) and the marshmallows with vegan marshmallows (I get them at Trader Joe's).

 - Gluten Free Sweet Potato Biscuits